 The FMLA entitles eligible employees of employers with 50 or more employees to take up to 12 weeks of unpaid, job-protected leave in a 12-month period for specified family and medical reasons.
 To be eligible, the employee has to have worked for the employer for at least 12 months (the 12 months do not have to be consecutive), and have worked at least 1,250 hours for the employer during the 12-month period immediately before the leave would begin.
 An eligible employee with COVID-19, or who is caring for a spouse, parent, or child with COVID-19, would be able to take FMLA leave, provided that the employee had FMLA leave available.

-Additionally, the recently enacted FFCRA requires employers with 1-499 employees to provide expanded paid FMLA leave and/or emergency paid sick leave to employees.
+Additionally, the recently enacted FFCRA requires private-sector employers with 1-499 employees and most public employers to provide expanded paid FMLA leave and/or emergency paid sick leave to employees.
 The expanded FMLA leave, which applies only to absences related to care of a son or daughter whose school or child care facility is closed, or whose child care provider is not available because of COVID-19, is available to employees who have worked for the employer for at least 30 calendar days.
 The paid sick leave is available to all employees, regardless of length of employment, for that same reason, as well as five other specified COVID-19-related reasons.

 States and localities have also passed various laws that may require employers to provide paid or unpaid leave for reasons related to COVID-19.